-Once you’ve broken the seal, you can keep about 3 months of shelf life, depending on how you store the dry sea moss.
+Once you’ve broken the seal, you can keep about three months of shelf life, depending on how you store the dry sea moss.
 Storing dry sea moss in a humid, warm place will ensure that it deteriorates quickly.
 So choose a cool, dry place.
-They should never be stored in pantries or in places at room temperature.
+They should never be stored in pantries or places at room temperature.

-Other forms of sea moss also have a lifespan, so it’s important to know how to store these preparations to ensure that they last as long as possible and remain as potent as possible while in use.
-So, if you find a package of dry sea moss that's been lurking in the back of your pantry for a few years, it’s probably time to throw it away.
+Other forms of sea moss also have a lifespan, so it’s important to know how to store these preparations to ensure they last as long as possible and remain as potent as possible while in use.
+So, if you find a package of dry sea moss lurking in the back of your pantry for a few years, it’s probably time to throw it away.
 Sea moss gel should always be stored in airtight containers if you want it to last longer than a couple of days.
 Since sea moss gel only lasts about a month in the refrigerator, this equates to about 3.75 cups.